Williamsburg Elementary School

 Our Kindergarten through first grades have Ipads (Color) which not only have access to books to read, apps with educational games as well as access to the internet.

-Our Fourth and Fifth graders have a 1:1 Chromebook in their classroom to use for reading, educational games as well as access to the internet.
+Our Third, Fourth and Fifth graders have a 1:1 Chromebook in their classroom to use for reading, educational games as well as access to the internet.

 Williamsburg School also has thirty-four Activboards, all but twelve of which were received through grants won by the teachers.
 All classrooms in grades K-5, as well as the computer lab and the enhancement classrooms have an Activboard, Activslate and digital document camera.